SymfonyCasts/netgen-layouts/sfcasts/how-it-works.md

 layout *types* we can choose from.
 As you'll see, these are much less important than they might seem at first, because, once you're in a layout, you can really do whatever you want, including floating things left and right.
 I typically choose "Layout 2".
-And call this "Homepage" because I'm planning to use this on our homepage.
+And call this "Homepage Layout" because I'm planning to use this on our homepage.

 And... welcome to the layout editor!
 Quick tour: these items on the left side are called "blocks", and there are many different types, from simple title blocks